yeoman/insight/readme.md

 ![askPermission screenshot](screenshot-askpermission.png)

 Optionally supply your own `message` and `callback`.
 If `message` is `null`, default message will be used.
-The callback will be called with the arguments `error` and `optIn` when the prompt is done, and is useful for when you want to continue the execution while the prompt is running.
+The callback will be called with the arguments `error` and `optIn` when the prompt is done and is useful for when you want to continue the execution while the prompt is running.

 #### .optOut